Dr. Julia Schindel, PT, Clinic Director

-Julia Schindel, Doctor of Physical Therapy, is an orthopedic therapist with extensive experience treating recreational athletes.
+Dr. Julia is an orthopedic therapist with extensive experience treating recreational athletes.

 She served as a clinical instructor for physical therapy students in their final clinical rotations from Columbia, SUNY Downstate, and LIU Brooklyn DPT programs.

-• CoreFirst® Strategies for Optimum Function, IPA: A lab-intensive course to self-explore efficient postures and positions, promoting CoreFirst® movement strategies.
+• Institute of Physical Arts: A lab-intensive course to self-explore efficient postures and positions, promoting CoreFirst® movement strategies.

-• Lumbopelvic & Hip Level One, Breakthrough LP-1: The restriction-based approach, a manual therapy system for the lumbopelvic hip complex.
+• The restriction-based approach, a manual therapy system for the lumbopelvic hip complex.

 My pursuit to become a physical therapist began at 5 years old.
 I told my mom if I did not start gymnastics right now I would not make it to the Olympics.
 Spoiler alert: I did not go to the Olympics, but I did compete from childhood through NCAA Division 1 at the University of Pittsburgh.